PatrickMurphyDev/SnugStoryAI/README.md

 ## Usage

-1. **Chat Application**: Access via the main page at `localhost:3000`.
+1. **Start Application**: Access via the main page at `localhost:3000`.
 Users can register, login, and start chatting.
+2. **Chat Application**: Access via the main page at `localhost:3000`.
+Users can register, login, and start chatting.
-2. **Island Simulation**: Navigate to the map view (`/map`) to interact with the island simulation.
+3. **Island Simulation**: Navigate to the map view (`/map`) to interact with the island simulation.
 You can view and manage various entities like buildings and characters.

 ## Contributing